JoComp27/SOEN341-SA1/README.md

 ### Dev environment:
 - Git/Github
 - Local: XAMPP (see issues tab -> TODO 4 for links on how to install).
-- Global: AWS Elastic Beanstalk Application PHP server + MySQL database.
+- Remote cloud: AWS Elastic Beanstalk Application PHP server + MySQL database*.
 - Text editor: Sublime Text 3, notepad++ or anything you feel comfortable writing codes in.

-Note that AWS is optional.
+*Note that AWS is optional.
 You can start developing with just XAMPP + text editor + Git & not everyone needs to have an AWS account.
 I however recommend looking into AWS if cloud computing interests you.

 ### Main languages:
 HTML, CSS, PHP, SQL (alternative to PHP to be discussed, i.e. javascript + node.js)